Details on Legal Aid Ontario’s financial eligibility increase for 2019

-On April 1, 2018, Legal Aid Ontario is raising the eligibility threshold by six per cent for its certificate program and for clinic law services.
+On April 1, 2019, Legal Aid Ontario (LAO) is raising the eligibility threshold by six per cent for its certificate program and for clinic law services.

 LAO implemented the first of multiple six per cent increases on Nov.
 1, 2014.

-The certificate program provides eligible, low income Ontarians publicly funded legal representation.
-A certificate is a voucher guaranteeing that the lawyer will get paid for representing the legal aid client for a certain number of hours.
+The certificate program provides eligible Ontarians with publicly funded legal representation.
+A certificate guarantees that a lawyer will be paid for representing a legal aid client for a certain number of hours.

-The financial threshold for a single applicant without dependents is rising from the current $13,635 in gross annual income to $14,453 in gross annual income.
+The financial threshold for a single applicant without dependents is increasing from the current $16,728 in gross annual income to $17,731 in gross annual income.